$B$-anomalies in a twin Pati-Salam theory of flavour including the 2022 LHCb $R_{K^{(*)}}$ analysis: Extending the simplified twin Pati-Salam theory of flavour

 \subsection{Low-energy phenomenology}

-The upcoming phenomenological analysis is supported in the deep and extensive analyses of general 4321 models performed during the last few years \cite{DiLuzio:2018zxy,Cornella:2019hct,Cornella:2021sby,Barbieri:2022ikw}, including beyond tree-level calculations \cite{Fuentes-Martin:2019ign,Fuentes-Martin:2020luw,Fuentes-Martin:2020hvc}.
-The expressions of the relevant observables were presented in terms of general vector-fermion couplings, so they can be easily generalised to any UV completion featuring a low-scale 4321 theory, like the twin Pati-Salam model.
-The underlying twin Pati-Salam symmetry introduces universality (and perturbativity) constraints over several parameters, which are not present in other models, hence we will highlight key observables for which the intrinsic nature of the model can be disentangled from other UV completions and from general 4321 models.
-Other observables will be insensitive to the underlying twin Pati-Salam symmetry, however we will still revisit them to make sure that we recover the same successful phenomenology as in \cite{DiLuzio:2018zxy,Cornella:2019hct,Cornella:2021sby}.
-In particular, all low-energy observables considered are listed in Table~\ref{tab:Observables}, with references to current experimental bounds and links to theory expressions.
-Some Feynman diagrams depicting the NP contributions to the processes in Table~\ref{tab:Observables} are included in the main text, the rest are included for completeness in Appendix~\ref{sec:Diagrams}.
+The twin PS model features a fermiophobic low-energy 4321 theory with a rich phenomenology.
+Although extensive analyses of general 4321 models have been performed during the last few years, the vast majority of them have been performed in the framework of non-fermiophobic 4321 models \cite{Cornella:2019hct,Cornella:2021sby,Barbieri:2022ikw,Bordone:2017bld,Bordone:2018nbg}.
+Instead, the twin PS model offers a fermiophobic scenario with a different phenomenology.
+Being a theory of flavour, extra constraints and correlations arise via the generation of the SM Yukawa couplings and the prediction of fermion masses and mixing, including striking signals in LFV processes.
+Moreover, the underlying twin Pati-Salam symmetry introduces universality (and perturbativity) constraints over several parameters, which are not present in other models.
+These features motivate a dedicated analysis.
+We will highlight key observables for which the intrinsic nature of the model can be disentangled from all alternative proposals.
+All low-energy observables considered are listed in Table~\ref{tab:Observables}, with references to current experimental bounds and links to theory expressions.